thomasjungcoe/WebAPIs/ClientSideWebAPI/ClientsideStorage/README.md

             * "sessionStorage" maintains a separate storage area for each given origin that's available for the duration of the page session (as long as the browser is open)
             * "localStorage" does the same thing, but persists even when the browser is closed and reopened.
             These mechanisms are available via the Window.sessionStorage and Window.localStorage

+    Storing complex data -- IndexedDB
+        The "IndexedDB_API" (IDB) is a complete database system available in the browser in which you can store complex related data, the types of which aren't limited to simple values like strings or    numbers.

+        The IndexedDB API allows you to create a database, then create object stores within that database.

+        However, this does come at a cost: indexedDB is much more complex to use than the Web Storage API.